Calance-US/calance-workflows/README.md

 *$ git push --tags*
 ```

 ## :flashlight: Testing

 *Tested via public-templated-repository*

 *created a build.yaml file*

 ## :information_desk_person: Contributors

 Want to reach out to the folks who have tirelessly worked on this project, please reach out to the following folks.

-*The entire purpose of the workflow is to build jenkins job from github action, for this we have used GoldenspearLLC/build-jenkins-job which is created by [GoldenSpear](https://github.com/GoldenspearLLC/build-jenkins-job)*
+*The entire purpose of the workflow is to build jenkins job from GitHub action, for this we have used GoldenspearLLC/build-jenkins-job which is created by [GoldenSpear](https://github.com/GoldenspearLLC/build-jenkins-job)*

 **Project Manager/s:**

 - [Arpit Goyal](https://github.com/agoyalcalance)

 **Developer/s:**

 - [Prem Pratap Singh](https://github.com/ppsinghcalance)
 - [Nilesh Mathur](https://github.com/nmathur478)